maiha/rcm.cr/README.md

 ### advise

-- In biased replications, `nodes` also advises a command to fix it.
+- In biased replications, `nodes` and `advise` advise a command to fix it.
 ```
 % rcm -p 7001 nodes
 ...